secure-device-onboard/supply-chain-tools/demo/docker_reseller/README.md

-﻿**NOTE**: Supply Chain Tools demo docker scripts are provided solely to demonstrate the interoperation of Supply Chain Tools with an example database and configuration.  _These scripts are not recommended for use in any production capacity._  Appropriate security measures with respect to key-store management and configuration management should be considered while performing production deployment of any Secure Device Onboard component.
+﻿***NOTE***: Supply Chain Tools demo docker scripts are provided solely to demonstrate the interoperation of Supply Chain Tools with an example database and configuration.  _These scripts are not recommended for use in any production capacity._  Appropriate security measures with respect to key-store management and configuration management should be considered while performing production deployment of any Secure Device Onboard component.

-# Reseller Toolkit Docker configuration
+# Reseller Toolkit Docker Configuration

-## System requirements
+## System Requirements

 * Operating system: **Linux Ubuntu 18.04**.